 Who is to blame for your burn injury?
 You as the plaintiff will have to prove that those liable acted negligently, and that the injury was the direct result of a person’s action or inaction.

 The plaintiff has to show evidence that the liable party had a duty to keep you from harm, and that they breached that duty.
 Next, direct or proximate cause must be proven.
 This means that a lawyer must prove that the burn injury happened directly as a result of the liable party’s action or indirectly, as suggested by “proximate clause.”
 The severity of the injury must also be proven, as this will directly influence the amount of compensation that may eventually be awarded to the victim.

 What are some burn cases in which a personal injury or wrongful death claim could be filed?
-An employer could be sued for a burn injury, as well as the manufacturer of a defective product or a utility company.
+Your employer could be sued for a burn injury, as well as the manufacturer of a defective product or a utility company.
 Property owners can be held liable as well as a negligent motorist.

 Rasansky Law Firm focuses on personal injury and wrongful death cases.
 If you have any doubts about your personal injury case.
 Do not take the word of anyone except a qualified attorney.
 You may be entitled to compensation for medical bills, lost wages, funeral expenses, pain and suffering, mental stress, and permanent disability.
 We have an extensive background in this area and will provide you with a Free consultation.
 Call Rasansky Law Firm today at 1-877-405-4313.